npflueger/npflueger.github.io/_pages/colloquium.md

 }
 </style>

-The Amherst College Math Colloquium is a series of talks aimed at undergraduates.
+The Amherst College Math Colloquium is a series of talks for undergraduates.

-IOU: some information about whom the talks are aimed at, what background is assumed, etc.
+All are welcome!
+The talks are intended to be mostly accessible to students who have taken calculus, although they may also provide a preview of deeper waters.

+The 2023-2024 colloquium is organized by [Ivan Contreras](https://icontreraspalacios.people.amherst.edu/) and [Nathan Pflueger](https://npflueger.github.io).

 {% assign cur_date = 'now' | date: "%Y-%m-%d" %}